 “Hummus” is an Arabic word meaning “chickpeas.”
 It is extremely popular fare throughout the Middle East.
 The recipe consists of cooked chickpeas blended with tahini (sesame paste), lemon juice, garlic and salt.
 I occasionally buy a container of hummus for my kids to snack on after school.
 It’s healthy – high in protein and fiber and low in fat.
-The fat it does contain is the good kind that is being touted for having heart-healthy benefits.
-I’ve always liked hummus but I can’t say I was ever excited enough about it to warrant serving it at a dinner party.
-With all of the recent positive news about the Mediterranean diet, I decided to give homemade hummus a try.
+The fat is the good kind that, with heart-healthy benefits.
+I’ve always liked hummus but I can’t say I was ever excited enough about it to warrant serving it at a dinner party…until now.

 I haven’t been to Lebanon to try their hummus, but if my research is correct, I’ve gotten fairly close.
 Now I know what all the fuss is about.
-This homemade hummus is creamy, garlicky, and has a fresh hint of lemon.
-With a drizzle of olive oil and a sprinkle of paprika and warm toasted pitas, it is a beautiful, healthy and delicious dish.
-And it’s definitely worthy of serving to guests!
+It’s creamy, garlicky, and has a fresh hint of lemon.
+With a drizzle of olive oil and a sprinkle of paprika and warm toasted pitas, it is a beautiful, healthy and delicious dish, definitely worthy of serving to guests!